KHTangent/fjordfursbot/README.md

 5. Install `db-migrate` from npm: `npm install -g db-migrate`
 6. Run database migrations: `db-migrate up`
 7. Compile and run the bot with `npm start` from the project directory

+### Upgrading
+Remember to re-run `db-migrate` when a new update has arrived to update the database schema.